 Mindful that patients across East Anglia were unable to travel to Cambourne for regular meetings it was decided to arrange a regional event.
 In autumn 2013 the first East Anglia Pulmonary Fibrosis Awareness Day was held at Duxford Imperial War Museum.
 Invitations to the event were sent to hospitals treating PF patients across East Anglia.
 The agenda included an update on PF treatment and research, lung transplantation, personal experiences of patients and information on the recently established charities – Action for Pulmonary Fibrosis and the Pulmonary Fibrosis Trust, as well as the British Lung Foundation’s work focusing on PF.
 Although the event was still largely attended by Papworth group members, patients from other hospitals also attended, so a start was made to supporting patients across the region.
 The event was funded by a grant obtained by Dr Parfrey and by a contribution from BLF, who used the occasion to launch their IPF Patient Charter, which was supported by APF.

-In 2017, the Support Group joined with Action for Pulmonary Fibrosis to help form and support three new support groups in the region at Bedford, Chelmsford (Mid-Essex) and Bedford.
+In 2017, the Support Group joined with Action for Pulmonary Fibrosis to help form and support new support groups in the region at Bedford and Chelmsford (Mid-Essex).

 In January 2019, PHPFSG became financial independent from the Royal Papworth Hospital, while remaining closely affiliated in the delivery of patient support.